lirsacc/py-gql/docs/usage/getting-started.rst

 .. note::

-    While the transport and serialization format depend on the application and are technically irrelevant to the GraphQL runtime itsefl; it is common to expose GraphQL APIs behind an HTTP server, traditionally under ``POST /graphql`` and JSON encode the request and response.
+    While the transport and serialization format depend on the application and are technically irrelevant to the GraphQL runtime itself; it is common to expose GraphQL APIs behind an HTTP server, traditionally under ``POST /graphql`` and JSON encode the request and response.